voltdatalab/science-monitor-site/methodology.md

 ### SEARCH TWEETS TAB

-In the **Search** tab, users can search from tweets over tha last 30 days, according to different filters, such as user-defined keywords, date range, verified profiles, retweets or replies.
+In the **SEARCH** tab, users can search from tweets over tha last 30 days, according to different filters, such as user-defined keywords, date range, verified profiles, retweets or replies.

 ### PROFILES TWEETS TAB

-In the Profiles tab, we list all members from the group of scientists, institutions, researchers and experts curated by Science Pulse.
+In the **PROFILES** tab, we list all members from the group of scientists, institutions, researchers and experts curated by Science Pulse.
 To help users discover new and reliable sources of scientific information, the Find New Experts table shows a random sample of five accounts which have a number of followers smaller than the median number of followers from the profiles in our sample.